bozsahin/ccglab/README.md

 <li> <code>apt-get install wget</code>
 </ol>

-If you're not the machine's administrator, you need <code>sudo</code> priviledges to do these things.
+If you're not the machine's administrator, you need <code>sudo</code> priviledges to do 3-4.

-<em>FEDORA</em>

-Like Ubuntu's apt-get, Fedora installer is weird; it's repos are all closed by default, so the installer won't work out of the box.

-Do the following:
+<em>FEDORA/RedHat</em>

 <ol>
 <li> <code>yum-config-manager --enable \\\*</code>
 <li> <code> yum install git</code>
 <li> <code> yum install wget</code>
 </ol>

+If you're not the machine's administrator, you need <code>sudo</code> priviledges to do 2-3.

 <em>OTHER LINUXES</em>

-Arch, Mint, Suse, Debian, MacOS do not seem to have this peculiar Ubuntu and RedHat caste of packages.
+Arch, Suse, MacOS do not seem to have this peculiar Ubuntu and RedHat/Fedora caste of packages.

 The packages for sbcl and rlwrap are available for them.
 CCL Lisp too; if you feel like using it instead of SBCL.